matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Designate one party as 'polite'
 In line with WebRTC perfect negotiation (https://w3c.github.io/webrtc-pc/#perfect-negotiation-example) we introduce rules to establish which party is polite.
 By default, the callee is the polite party.
-In a glare situation, if the client receives an invite whilst preparing to send, it becomes the callee and therefore becomes the polite party.
+In a glare situation, if the client receives an invite whilst preparing to send one, it becomes the callee and therefore becomes the polite party.
 If an invite is received after the client has sent one, the party whose invite had the lexicographically greater call ID becomes the polite party.